Technical

 A Class is a template for the creation of an Object.

-Everything that is created in CAD, and in SOZ, is an Object of a particular Class.
+Everything that is created is an ‘Object’ of a particular Class.

 This includes graphical entities such as: